ziishanahmad/tgi-html-page-cache/README.md

 ## Installation

-To install the TGI HTML Page Cache plugin, follow these steps:
+### From the WordPress Admin Dashboard

-1. **Download the Plugin**: Download the latest version of the plugin from the [releases page](https://github.com/yourusername/tgi-html-page-cache/releases).
+1. **Download the Plugin**: Download the latest version of the plugin from the [releases page](https://github.com/ziishanahmad/tgi-html-page-cache/releases).

 2. **Upload the Plugin**:
    - Go to your WordPress admin dashboard.